bluesky66-dev/kibana/src/core/server/logging/README.md

 **Request and Response Logs**

-The `http.server.response` logger is configured with `debug` level and will automatically output data about http requests and responses occurring on the Kibana server.
+The `http.server.response` logger is configured with `debug` level and will automatically output data about http requests and responses occurring on the HyperSec Kibana server.
 The message contains some high-level information, and the corresponding log meta contains the following:

 | Meta property | Description | Format